helsingborg-stad/modularity-my-pages/README.md

 - HOST (The url for you wordpress-installation)
 - API_URL (The url for the my-pages-api)

+For using bankid in the development environment, there is an iPhone preloaded with a test bankid at the Hbg Works office.
+The 6 digit code for this bankid is 112233.

 ## Api endpoint to get field configuration

 rest_url('ModularityMyPages/v1/GetFieldConfiguration/{{MODULE_ID}}');